 Ken & Zivile

-After Zivile and I had been married for about 6 years, we discussed making a change, and potentially travel the world together.
-First we talked about renting our home in San Diego and travel by plane, but over time we started discussing sailing around the world on our own yacht.
+After Zivile and Ken had been married for about 6 years, they discussed making a big change, and travel the world together.
+First they talked about renting their home in Encinitas and travel by plane, and various ground transportation, but over time a sailing vessel entered the discussions.

-My sailing experience was minimal before taking the helm of Aquarius and totaled two sailing courses including 8 days of sailing, and for 5 years crewed on several sailing vessels for local races.
-The last few years of my racing career Karl and Christina purchased a 37 Hanse and named her Alacrity.
-Our best race was the 2016 San Diego to Ensenada race.
-We placed 1st in Cruising Class.
-That was a fun race!
+Ken’s sailing experience was minimal before taking the helm of Aquarius January 2017.
+It totaled two sailing courses including just 8 days of sailing, and 5 years crewing on several sailing vessels during local San Diego races.
+The last few years of his racing career Ken’s friends Karl and Christina purchased a 37 Hanse and named her Alacrity.
+Their best race was the 2016 San Diego to Ensenada race where Alacrity placed 1st in Cruising Class.
+All aboard, Captain and Crew, had an awesome time during the race!

 Most plans are not realized without some major event, or events, to push them to reality.
-In our case, there were several events that all happened within 6 months.
-Zivile was laid off her corporate job, a close friend passed from cancer, and then the doctors warned me of a few health issues of my own.
-Both Zivile and I pushed the master plan forward, and it quickly became reality on January 24th, 2017.
+In Ken’s case, there were several events that all happened within 6 months.
+Zivile was made redundant at her corporate job, a close friend of Ken’s passed with cancer, and then the doctors warned Ken of a few health issues of his own that might be life changing in the near future.
+Both Zivile and Ken pushed plan forward, and it quickly became reality when they left the US on January 24th, 2017.

 Zivile / Isabelle